Rasika-Deodhar/100-days-of-code/log1.md

 **Today's Progress**: Leetcode practice problem

+**Thoughts:** Unable to resolve some test cases for Linked list problem.

+### Day 20: March 16, 2022

+**Today's Progress**: Leetcode practice problem

-**Thoughts:** Unable to resolve some test cases for Linkedin problem.
+**Thoughts:** Unable to resolve some test cases for Linked list problem.
+Debugging did not work, will try new code tomorrow.